Hristo-Boyadzhiev/QR-code-generator/README.md

 Apache License 2.0 permits users to use, modify, and distribute the software, but it requires that you include a copy of the license in any distribution and provide notice of any modifications made to the original code.

-Google Fonts, including **Montserrat**, are licensed under the [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/), which allows free use, modification, and distribution of the fonts, as long as the original license and copyright notice are included.
+Montserrat is licensed under the [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/), which allows free use, modification, and distribution of the fonts, as long as the original license and copyright notice are included.